mlaroy/mikelaroy.ca/src/posts/basic-web-dev-1.md

 ---
 title: 'Basic Web Development - Part 1'
 slug: '/basic-web-development-part-1'
-date: '2019-02-28'
+date: '2019-02-26'
 ---

 If you have ever wanted to learn how to build a website for the first time, this series is for you.
 My intention here is to introduce some of the basic topics of building a web page, including some of the languages, tools, techniques, and knowledge required to build your first site.

 ## What this is - and isn't

-Initially, I considered giving some extra background information, such as the history of the internet, what HTTP is and how it works, etc. but the plan here is to just get you started with just enough information to start building something.
+Initially, I considered giving some extra background information, such as the history of the internet, what HTTP is and how it works, etc. but the plan here is to get you started with just enough information to start building something simple.
 You can find a lot of background information in many places, like [wikipedia](https://en.wikipedia.org/wiki/Website) for example.

 In short, this will be some practial steps to follow to get your first website up and running using basic, but modern approaches.

-## What is a website?
+## Let's begin: What is a website?

 At its core, a website in its simplest form is a _document_, like a book or a letter.
 It can contain text, pictures, and more, and has the ability to connect to other documents through _hypertext_ - or in everyday parlance, a link.
 This is the **HT** in HTML, and is what gives a website its power.
 The way we access our document is through a program called a browser.
 The browser is specially designed to understand our document, and handle the links to other websites.

 On top of being a document, a website can also be enhanced to be interactive, and behave like an application - many services use this approach, such as your banking institution or online stores.
 The browser is the native environment where this interactivity can take place.

 Utimately, our document needs to live on a computer that is accessible from the internet - we refer to this as a _server_.
 Essentially, your document exists on a server that is connected to the internet.
 Luckily, web browsers can also handle files that are just on your computer, and not yet on the internet - this is very handy when it comes to creating our website, before showing it to the world.
+Keep in mind that your computer is not acting like a web server, we are merely accessing the computer's file system.
+More on this topic in a future post.

 ## Getting started